Wakanda/sources-angular-wakanda/README.md

 #angular-wakanda-front

-If you want to directly use the angular-wakanda-connector in a wakanda project, just download the following file :
+If you want to directly use the angular-wakanda connector in a wakanda project, just download the following file :
-`app/scripts/services/angular-wakanda-connector/angular-wakanda-connector.min.js`
+`app/scripts/services/angular-wakanda/angular-wakanda.min.js`

 If you want to contribute to the development of the connector, read the following instructions.

 ###Included :